ronitkothari/Connect-4-With-AI/README.md

 # Connect-4
-A Project made for educational purposes while studying in Athens University of Economics & Business.

-Video for this project: [here](https://www.youtube.com/watch?v=SxstLdf9LkE)

 Programming Language: Java

-The game known as Connect-4, Score-4, 4-in-a-line or 4-in-a-row.
+Connect-4, to win score-4, 4-in-a-line or 4-in-a-row.
 The AI uses the minimax algorithm, with alpha-beta pruning.
 A graphical interface is included.

+HOW TO PLAY

 The user can click on the buttons or press the keys 1-7 to place a checker.

 To go back a move click on **Undo** option or press **Ctrl+Z**.

 HOT TO RUN IN ECLIPSE: